MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 **Note**: This parameter has been deprecated.

-Specifies whether to examine DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.
+Specifies whether to enable examining DNS traffic to detect and sinkhole DNS exfiltration attempts and other DNS based malicious attacks.
 Valid values are:

-- $true: DNS sinkhole is enabled.
-Network protection can inspect the DNS traffic of a machine and, in conjunction with behavior monitoring, detect and sinkhole DNS exfiltration attempts, and other DNS based malicious attacks.
+- $true: DNS sinkhole is enabled. network protection can inspect the DNS traffic of a machine and, in conjunction with behavior monitoring, detect and sinkhole DNS exfiltration attempts, and other DNS based malicious attacks.
 - $false: DNS sinkhole is disabled.